dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 #### 13.7.1.4.
 Counterexamples {#sec-counterexamples}

 When verification fails, we can rerun Dafny with `--extract-counterexample` flag to get a counterexample that can potentially explain the proof failure.
-Note that Danfy cannot guarantee that the counterexample it reports provably violates the assertion it was generated for (see [^smt-encoding])
+Note that Dafny cannot guarantee that the counterexample it reports provably violates the assertion it was generated for (see [^smt-encoding])
 The counterexample takes the form of assumptions that can be inserted into the code to describe the potential conditions under which the given assertion is violated.
 This output should be inspected manually and treated as a hint.